Current

 • build relationships with real estate agents, Centrelink, the Department of Housing, and community housing providers to help get families housed

-• build the capacity of family workers to respond to families’ housing needs.
+• build the capacity of family and youth workers to respond to families’ housing needs.

 About you